-9.2.8 It is recommended that both principal and complementary agents should normally be provided at an aerodrome.

-Note.- Descriptions of the agents may be found in the ICAO Airport Services Manual, Part 1.

-- 9.2.9 It is recommended that the principal extinguishing agent should be: - a) a foam meeting the minimum performance level A; or - b) a foam meeting the minimum performance level B; or - c) a combination of these agents;
+- 9.2.8 It is recommended that both principal and complementary agents should normally be provided at an aerodrome. - Note.- Descriptions of the agents may be found in the ICAO Airport Services Manual, Part 1. - 9.2.9 It is recommended that the principal extinguishing agent should be: - a. a foam meeting the minimum performance level A; or - b. a foam meeting the minimum performance level B; or - c. a foam meeting the minimum performance Level C; or - d. a combination of these agents;

-except that the principal extinguishing agent for aerodromes in categories 1 to 3 should preferably meet the minimum performance level B.
+except that the principal extinguishing agent for aerodromes in categories I to 3 should preferably meet performance level B or C foam.

-Note.- Information on the required physical properties and fire extinguishing performance criteria needed for a foam to achieve an acceptable performance level A or B rating is given in the ICAO Airport Services Manual, Part 1.
+Note.- Information on the required physical properties and fire extinguishing performance criteria needed for a foam to achieve an acceptable performance level A, B or C rating is given in the ICAO Airport Services Manual, Part 1.

-- 9.2.10 It is recommended that the complementary extinguishing agent should be a dry chemical powder suitable for extinguishing hydrocarbon fires. - Note 1.- When selecting dry chemical powders for use with foam, care must be exercised to ensure compatibility. - Note 2.- Alternate complementary agents having equivalent fire fighting capability may be utilized.
-Additional information on extinguishing agents is given in the ICAO Airport Services Manual, Part 1. - 9.2.11 The amounts of water for foam production and the complementary agents to be provided on the rescue and fire fighting vehicles shall be in accordance with the aerodrome category determined under 9.2.3, 9.2.4, 9.2.5, 9.2.6 and Table 9-2, except that these amounts may be modified as follows: - a) for aerodrome categories 1 and 2 up to 100 per cent of the water may be replaced by complementary agent; or - b) for aerodrome categories 3 to 10 when a foam meeting performance level A is used, up to 30 per cent of the water may be replaced by complementary agent.
+- 9.2.10 It is recommended that the complementary extinguishing agent should be a dry chemical powder suitable for extinguishing hydrocarbon fires. - Note I.- When selecting dry chemical powders for use with foam, care must be exercised to ensure compatibility. - Note 2.- Alternate complementary agents having equivalent fire fighting capability may be utilized.
+Additional information on extinguishing agents is given in the ICAO Airport Services Manual, Part 1. - 9.2.11 The amounts of water for foam production and the complementary agents to be provided on the rescue and fire fighting vehicles shall be in accordance with the aerodrome category determined under 9.2.3, 9.2.4, 9.2.5, 9.2.6 and Table 9-2, except that for aerodrome categories I and 2 up to 100 per cent of the water may be substituted complementary agent;